kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

   is not present in the `unionMember` tag, then the object will fail validation if the discriminator selects the field but it is nil.
 A field can be marked as optional without specifying memberName via `// +unionMember,optional`.
-- `// +unionDiscriminatedBy=<discriminatorName>` before a member field identifies which
-  discriminator (and thus which union) the member field belongs to.
-Optional unless there are multiple unions/discriminators in a single struct.
-If used, it must be the go (i.e. `CamelCase`) representation of the field name tagged with `unionDiscriminator`.

 #### Discriminator Values